jamieberrier/puppy_love_frontend/resources/notes.md

 ## TO DO
-- make globals of commonly selected html
-- hide show some love button when filtered?
+- encrypt json - access token

 ## QUESTIONS / ISSUES
+- semi-colons?
 - are my use of globals ok?
 - is my use of async/await appropriate?
 - refactor with event delegation?